Americas Cardroom accepts US players. Perfect.

 There are various cryptocurrencies out there, but I'd recommend sticking with Bitcoin only.
 It's the flagship cryptocurrency, and it's the most established and least volatile.

 - Straddle Feature - This is a fun box to tick whilst seated at the table.
 Makes me feel like I'm playing on an episode of High Stakes Poker (best poker TV show ever).
 "If a player in the position after the Big Blind has the straddle button pressed he/she will pay a double blind automatically and will steal the BB player's position."

 - Hand Replayer - Intelligent addition.
 If you're a smart poker player, which you are, you'll be happy to know that you can quickly and easily run through the hands you played in your last session.
 Works like a charm.
 Thanks ACR, you clearly know what you're doing here.

-- Official Americas Cardroom Help Desk (thread at twoplustwo) - Best place for getting a general consensus on how the room is doing from people who are playing here for real money.
+- Ex-Official Americas Cardroom Discussion Thread (2+2 Forums) - Best place for getting a current consensus on how the room is doing (from people who are playing here for real money).